matthiasn/sse-chat/README.md

 sse-chat
 ========

 This is a simple chat application using **[Play Framework](http://www.playframework.com)** together with **[AngularJS](http://angularjs.org)**.
 It makes use of a Concurrent.Broadcast object as an Enumerator, a filtering Enumeratee and EventSource as the **[Iteratee](http://www.playframework.com/documentation/2.1.0/Iteratees)**.
-Together these building blocks facilitate the chat message data flow within the application, with less than 10 lines of code in Scala for the entire application.
+Together these building blocks facilitate the chat message data flow within the application.

 ![Architecture](./tutorial/sse-chat.png)